theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Embedded_C/Memory_Management.md

     // Use memory...

-    // Must free in reverse order to avoid fragmentation free(ptr2);
+    // Freeing order does not need to be reverse; fragmentation behavior
-    free(ptr1);
+    // depends on the allocator.
+Prefer fixed-size pools to avoid fragmentation. free(ptr1);
+    free(ptr2);
 }
 ```